 - Looking at which units carry loads for distances comparable to those the muli Mariani were trained for yields an answer to the first question.

 - Comparing the best training for those loads and distances to the Roman Legion training (based on our current knowledge of exercise science for the former, and historical sources for the latter) yields an answer to the second question.

 Galea, képi blanc, and coveted green beret

-It can be safely assumed that military training by-and-large abides by the maximum minimorum principle laid down in the previous section.
-Indeed, virtually all modern infantry personnel are trained to carry load comparable to the loads carried by Roman legionnaires.
+It can be safely assumed that military training, by and large, abides by the maximum minimorum principle laid down in the previous section.
+Indeed, virtually all modern infantry personnel are trained to carry loads comparable to those carried by Roman legionnaires.
 However, few modern infantry units are trained to carry loads over distances comparable to those covered by Roman legionnaires.
 But some are.